 Not every author, I’m not that easily persuaded.
-But there have been a few men who have touched my live in ways they will never know.
+But there have been a few men who have touched my life in ways they will never know.
 When I first got a taste of Crime and Punishment in the 8th grade, Dostoyevsky became my first true love.

-Slaughterhouse Five spawned the next wave.
+Slaughterhouse-Five spawned the next wave.
 I was a freshman in college and I blew all my beer money on everything Kurt Vonnegut I could get my hands on.

-In 2008, Chuck Palahniuk came into my world as a throw away.
+In 2008, Chuck Palahniuk came into my world as a throwaway.
 My sister had a copy of Rant, and she couldn’t get through the first 20 pages before casting it aside to her weird sibling.
 I spent that whole summer living in a trailer in Amish country, drinking Bud pounders, and pummeling through every page of twisted, satirical, eloquent gore and filth.

 These authors always inspire me to write.
 And although that fire had burned out for a little while as I was getting my life in order, my health in check, and my business up and running… I have found myself wanting to be back in that place again.
 I want to be a writer.
 A fearless one.

 In my quest for inspiration, I have started reading heavily again.
 I have been on a mission to find another Kurt or Chuck to get me back on that path.
 I don’t know what brought me to Anderson Prunty’s The Driver’s Guide to Hitting Pedestrians, but this collection of short stories scratched an internal itch for me.

 Overall, I felt like this book would be what it feels like to be inside a teenage boy’s dreams.
 There are human piñatas, a man who turned himself into a building and launched his head into the sky, a girl who stands on a roof and generates electricity for her town…